FadyTawfeek/track-myself-flutter-app/README.md

 The app has 6 main features:

-1: Adding single medications and groups of medications (by doctors) to be taken by the patient.
+1: Prescribing single medications and groups of medications (by doctors) to be taken by the patient.

 <img src="https://github.com/FadyTawfeek/track-myself-flutter-app/blob/master/Screenshot_20210329-025043.jpg" width="300">